aedera/deepwalk/README.md

 https://github.com/phanein/deepwalk

-Unlike the original DeepWalk, this fork only extracts walks from a list of edges, not including the optimization step used for the original DeepWalk to build graph node embeddings.
+Unlike the original DeepWalk, this fork only extracts walks from a list of edges, not including the optimization step used to build graph node embeddings.

 To build node embeddings, you can use any suitable optimizer.
 For example,
 word2vec: